Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-As shown in Fig. \ref{ChannelModel}, UE can share the same scatterers and similar deterministic multipath components if they are nearby.
-According to \cite{4699493,8552436,995511,104090,du2020shared}, the channel parameters of these two nearby UE are similar and the magnitude of the CSI in the angular domain is correlated.
-However, no correlation exists in the CSI phase.
-To exploit the shared common sparsity structures in the CSI, the sparse vector of CSI is divided into two parts (as in \cite{8552436}): the commonly shared and the individual sparse representation vectors.
-Inspired by this work, we partition the CSI magnitude $|\textbf{H}_i|$ information of the $i$-th UE into two parts: shared by nearby UE and owned by individual UE.
+Fig. \ref{ChannelModel} illustrates that UEs serviced by the RIS may share identical scatterers and similar deterministic multipath components when positioned in close proximity.
+As supported by \cite{4699493,8552436,995511,104090,du2020shared}, the channel parameters of these adjacent UEs are akin, with the magnitude of RIS-UE CSI in the angular domain showing strong correlation.
+No correlation is observed in the RIS-UE CSI phase.
+Additionally, the study in \cite{8552436} leveraged the shared common sparsity structures within the RIS-UE CSI, dividing the sparse vector of CSI into commonly shared and individual sparse representation vectors.
+Drawing inspiration from these observations, the RIS-UE CSI magnitude, denoted as $|{\bf H}_k|$, for the $k$-th UE is split into two sections: one shared by adjacent UEs and one uniquely owned by the individual UE.

-To the best of our knowledge, the exploitation of the correlation of the CSI magnitude in the angular domain has not been investigated in the DL-based CSI feedback.
-To exploit this characteristic, the autoencoder-based NN framework should be modified.
-However, we make no modifications at the encoder framework of the UE, that is, we maintain the NN architectures and the parameter number because the UE has limited computation power and storage capability.
-We only modify the NN framework at the BS.
-The decoder at the BS has two modules: shared and individual modules that recover the vectors containing shared and individual information, respectively.

-For the case of two nearby UE, the BS has three decoder modules, as illustrated in Fig. \ref{cooperationFig}.
-Given that the shared information of nearby UE is the same, the first decoder module can be used for the two nearby UE.
-Specifically, $|\hat{\textbf{H}}_1| _{\rm v} $ and $|\hat{\textbf{H}}_2| _{\rm v}$ are the outputs of two individual decoders, and $|\hat{\textbf{H}}| _{\rm s} $ is the output of the shared decoder
+To leverage this characteristic, the prevalent autoencoder-based NN framework requires modifications.
+However, in view of the UE's constrained computational capabilities and storage, the encoder framework of the UE remains as is---maintaining its NN architecture and parameter count.
+Therefore, the feedback bitstreams for the two UEs can be expressed as: